francisco-gargiulo/clean-architecture-typical-scenario-ts/README.md

 │   └── output-data.ts
 └── main.ts
 ```
+*Note that the `interfaces` folder is included in each layer, as it is used to define the interfaces for the adapters.*

+The folders are organized as follows:

 - `entities`: Contains the `User` class.
 - `use-cases`: Contains the Interactor, InputData, and OutputData classes.